ARandomBoiIsMe/clipshare/README.md

 ### Networking

+Ensure the devices are on the same network.
+E.g. Connected to the same WiFi, sharing the same hotspot, etc.

 To ensure proper communication between devices, you'll need to configure the subnet mask.
 Below is the configuration format:

 ```